The Transformation Begins with TEMPUR-Adapt

 We calculate our ratings in accordance with our Verified Review Policy.

-Both on Amazon and on the TEMPUR-Pedic site, the reviews for TEMPUR-Adapt Medium and TEMPUR-Adapt Medium Hybrid are counted together.
-However, on T-P, each review is labeled with the model reviewed.
+On Amazon and on the TEMPUR-Pedic site, the reviews for TEMPUR-Adapt Medium and TEMPUR-Adapt Medium Hybrid were counted together.
+Amazon now lists separate reviews for the two models, but the counting started over.
+The average customer rating on Amazon is 4.25 of 5 stars (85%).

 These early reviews tell us very little about durability, since none of these have yet been used for an entire year, let alone the three to five needed to see how well they hold up with use.